jpf/pidp11/README.md

 **Note**
-- expect updates of the pidp-11 software in the coming months
+- Expect updates of the pidp-11 software in the coming months.
-- you do not need to have the PiDP-11 hardware, it'll run fine without.
+- You do not need to have the PiDP-11 hardware, it'll run fine without.
 Just no lights and switches.

 **Install instructions:**
-- make sure your Pi is connected to the internet during install, pull the pidp11 repository,
+- Make sure your Pi is connected to the internet during install, pull the pidp11 repository.
-- create a 'pidp11' directory into /opt, and copy the files inside the pidp11 clone directory into /opt/pidp11/,
+- Create a `pidp11` directory in `/opt`, then copy the files inside the `pidp11` clone directory into `/opt/pidp11/`
-- run sudo ./install.sh in /opt/pidp11/install/,
+- Run `sudo ./install.sh in /opt/pidp11/install/`
-- reboot
+- Reboot
-- copy the contents of the above ZIP file into the bootscripts directory.
+- Copy the contents of the above ZIP file into the bootscripts directory.
 It's easiest to download the file onto a USB stick from your laptop, then copy from the USB stick into the Pi.

 After reboot, you should find yourself booting RSX-11M+.
 See detailed instructions at the end of this file.